4 Services that a Top Share Registrar Provides

 Introduction to Employee Stock Option Plan (ESOP)

-We have all heard of an employee stock option plan / employee stock ownership plan or ESOP in abbreviation, but how does an ESOP scheme work in practice, and how do you determine if it’s suitable for your company?
-In this article, we will provide the basic guidelines of an ESOP plan and how it works so you can see if it might be a viable solution for your business.
+We have all heard of an employee stock option plan or employee stock ownership plan (ESOP), but how does this scheme work in practice, and how do you determine if it is suitable for your company?

 What is an Employee Stock Option Plan (ESOP)?